General Form 1099-NEC and 1099-MISC Preparation Guidelines

 - Check the Trust/Estate box if it is a single-member LLC whose single member is a trust or estate; or

 - Check the Limited Liability Company box if it is a LLC that has more than one member and enter the letter (C, S, or P) corresponding to its elected tax status (C-corporation, S-corporation, or Partnership).
 It would not also check the corresponding check box above.

 Please contact our CapinCrouse tax team with any questions.

 This article has been updated.

-Chris serves as Tax Counsel at CapinCrouse.
-A licensed attorney, Chris advises exempt organizations of all sizes on a wide range of issues, including tax and employee benefit related matters, representation before state and federal tax authorities, and assistance with firm audit or advisory engagements to formulate advice and counsel on important operating and tax issues.
+Chris serves as Partner and Tax Counsel at CapinCrouse.
+A licensed attorney, he advises exempt organizations of all sizes on a wide range of issues, including tax and employee benefit related matters, representation before state and federal tax authorities, and assistance with firm audit or advisory engagements to formulate advice and counsel on important operating and tax issues.
 Chris also assists clients with general tax issues, unrelated business income, charitable solicitation, and missionary employment structures.
 Prior to joining CapinCrouse in 2019, Chris served as the Executive Director of the Neighborhood Christian Legal Clinic, the nation’s largest Christian legal aid organization.
 Note: Although licensed to practice law in Indiana, Chris’s services through CapinCrouse do not involve the practice of law and consequently do not result in the creation of an attorney-client relationship.